nawabahmadreshi/documentation/pages/features/deepviews.md

 You can disable Deepviews for an individual link on the [Marketing dashboard](https://dashboard.branch.io/quick-links/mlc/define){:target="_blank"} by selecting Deepviews as a redirect option in Configure Options > Redirects and setting it to false.

-{% image src='/img/pages/features/deepviews/deepviews-disable-mlc.png' full center alt='Disable Marketing link Deepviews' %}
+{% image src='/img/pages/features/deepviews/deepviews-disable-mlc.png' full center alt='Disable Quick Link Deepviews' %}

 {% endexample %}